USC-Office-of-Sustainability/SustainabilityResearchFinder/README.md

 Datafest</a> at USC by Dr. Julie Hopper in the Office of Sustainability and five USC students: Alison Chen, Aurora Massari, Bhavya Ramani, Ric Xian and Xinyi Zhang.
-Feedback was provided by the USC PWG Research Committee and incorporated by Dr. Julie Hopper and Alison Chen, with the majority of the data processing pipelines and dashboard code implemented by Alison Chen, a recent Masters student graduate from Viterbi School of Engineering.
+Feedback was provided by the USC PWG Research Committee and several new iterations and data processing pipelines have been incorporated by Dr. Julie Hopper, Alison Chen and Feiyang Wang since.

 ## Requirements